Stillness of the Mind

 When I work with people they get a practice to accomplish a stillness of the mind.
-This helps them slow down and be more reflective about their life and what they spend their time doing.
+This helps them slow down and be more reflective of their life and what they spend their time doing.

 We are very preoccupied with performance and this is not necessarily healthy for people – including leaders.

 The culture we have created is one where we are constantly judged on our level of performance.
-Yet this fast moving pace – ‘pushing us’ to constantly perform to our highest ability – may leave us out of tune with feelings of inner peace or feelings of ‘just being’.
+Yet this fast-moving pace – ‘pushing us’ to constantly perform to our highest ability – may leave us out of tune with feelings of inner peace or feelings of ‘just being’.
 This is where getting a practice can help us to recover a stillness of the mind.